Introduction to dynamical mean-field theory of randomly connected neural networks with bidirectionally correlated couplings: Numerical and theoretical analysis

 \item Calculate the self-consistent functions, in which the auto-correlation function $C[t,t^{\prime}]$ is calculated by $1/M\sum_a \phi_a[t]\phi_a[t^{\prime}]$ and the response function is calculated by integrating the dynamics Eq. (\ref{chi-dynamics}),

 where the superscript $a$ is the trajectory index, and the response function is computed by $R[t,t^{\prime}] = \phi^{\prime}(x[t])\chi[t,t^{\prime}]$.
 Here $R_{\text{iter}}[t,s]$ refers to the response function estimated from the {\it last iteration step}.
-After running the dynamics, we compute the new response function $\chi[t,t^{\prime}] = 1/M \sum_a \chi^a[t,t^{\prime}] $. \end{enumerate} An alternative way to compute the response function is using the Novikov's theorem (see Appendix \ref{App-Novikov}~\cite{Novikov-1965}).
+After running the dynamics, we compute the new response function $\chi[t,t^{\prime}] = 1/M \sum_a \chi^a[t,t^{\prime}] $. \end{enumerate} We remark that a damping term would be helpful to speed up the convergence and running in parallel several stochastic trajectories is also a useful strategy.
+An alternative way to compute the response function is using the Novikov's theorem (see Appendix \ref{App-Novikov})~\cite{Novikov-1965}.
 We do not apply this formula in the iteration, as it needs much more trajectories for the convergence.

 We compare the observables obtained from the direct simulation of $N$-neuron dynamics [Eq. (\ref{model})] and the mean-field solution for the one-neuron dynamics [Eq .(\ref{dmft-pi})] to check the effectiveness of the DMFT.
 Besides the correlation function and response function, we also compare the observable of mean firing-rate $m(t)=\langle \phi(t) \rangle$, which is also an important quantity of the current system.
-The curves show an excellent agreement for each observable [Figure. (\ref{fig:verifydmft})], where the curve for the temporal integration is computed from $100$ independent runs.
+We used Novikov's theorem to compute the response function for this example (see Eq.~\eqref{sol-resp} in Appendix \ref{App-Novikov}).
+The curves show an excellent agreement for each observable (Figure.~\ref{fig:verifydmft}), where the curve for the temporal integration is computed from $100$ independent runs.
 For the response function, the argument is selected to be the time difference, as $R(t-t^{\prime})$ is our focus in the steady state where the time-translation invariance holds.
 Note that $R(0)=0$ is a direct result of the Ito convention.
 The inset shows the relative differences between two types of observables, computed by,

 where hated variables represent the simulation results, while the non-hated ones are DMFT results, and the subscripts $2$ and $F$ means the $\ell_2$ norm and Frobenius norm respectively.
 The relative differences decrease as $N$ grows, which meets our expectation that the DMFT equation predicts the typical behavior of the dynamics under the large network limit.